 1) Line baking tray with parchment paper and coat it with butter*

-2) Bake at 300 degrees Fahrenheit for 15 min on one side, then remove from oven, apply butter on top of each piece with a brush and flip it over.
+2) Bake for 300 degrees Fahrenheit for 15 min on one side, then remove from oven, apply butter on top of each piece with a brush and flip it over.
 Now bake for 10 min and remove from oven.

 Serve it hot with onion, fresh coriander, lemon and green chutney/sauce if available.